gmichnikov/gmich/app/projects/better_signups/prds/lottery_prd.md

 - Creators can still edit elements:
   - Change number of spots
   - Add new elements
-  - Delete elements (even with entries)
+  - Delete elements (even with entries) - cascade deletes associated lottery entries
   - Change element details (dates, descriptions, etc.)
 - Creators can change the lottery datetime (must remain in future)
 - All normal list editing capabilities remain available

+**My Lottery Entries View:**

+- Add section to "My Signups" page showing lottery entries
+- Order: Signups (confirmed + pending) → Lottery Entries → Waitlist entries
+- For each lottery entry, display:
+  - List name
+  - Element details (event date/time or item name)
+  - Family member name
+  - Lottery datetime
+  - Button to remove entry
+- Group by list, show countdown to lottery time
+- Only show entries for lotteries that haven't run yet

 ### During Lottery Execution

-- When the lottery is actively running, the list shows: "Lottery in progress...
+- When the lottery is actively running (`lottery_running=True`), the list shows: "Lottery in progress...
 Please check back shortly."
 - All actions are blocked (no entering, no removing entries, no editing by creators)
 - This should be a brief state (just while the lottery algorithm runs)
+- The `lottery_running` flag protects against race conditions if the scheduler job runs on multiple dynos

 ### After Lottery